 “The secret to an effective approach to correcting and preventing problems through a corrective action process is surprisingly simpler than expected… Once you gain an understanding of what makes things work right, it becomes obvious what makes things go wrong.”

 Corrective actions are those you implement to eliminate the cause of an issue or nonconformity.

-The centerpiece for driving improvement in an ISO 9001:2008 quality management system is your corrective action process.
+Your corrective action process is the centerpiece for driving improvement in an ISO 9001:2008 quality management system.
 While some companies appear to miss this critical point and seem to “go through the motions” of root cause and corrective action, many other organizations learn how to use corrective action to its fullest advantage.

-When problems occur, either once or on a recurring basis, the root cause investigation starts with an understanding that nonconformities originate in a process that has failed.
+When problems occur, either once or repeatedly, the root cause investigation starts with an understanding that nonconformities originate in failed processes.
 Processes that work well are those that follow four basic rules.
-When a process fails, then one (or more) of the rules have been broken and this broken rule is called the “root cause” of the problem.
+When a process fails, then one (or more) of the rules have been broken, and this broken rule is called the “root cause” of the problem.

-An effective root cause and corrective action process for ISO 9001:2008 is then the investigation into the process that failed to determine the process rule that was broken and then determining the correct actions for corrective action.
-By addressing corrective action from the perspective of the process approach underlying the entire ISO 9001:2008 standard, long term solutions and better overall results are achievable.
+An effective root cause and corrective action process for ISO 9001:2008 is the investigation into the process that failed to determine the process rule that was broken and then selecting the correct actions for corrective action.
+By addressing corrective action from the perspective of the process approach underlying the entire ISO 9001:2008 standard, long-term solutions and better overall results are achievable.

-This article presents a practical approach to root cause and corrective action you can use to transform your corrective action process into an effective tool for improved results for your organization and, ultimately, your customers.
+This article presents a practical approach to defining the root cause and corrective action you can use to transform your process into an effective tool for improved results for your organization and, ultimately, your customers.

-To these realists, the familiar adage “document what you do, and do what you document” represents the sum total of what they expect from an ISO effort.
+To these realists, the familiar adage “document what you do, and do what you document” represents the total of what they expect from an ISO corrective action effort.

 This hardened perspective is reinforced by: